 Lowers blood pressure and controls heart rate.
 Verapamil works well to lower blood pressure and prevent chest pain, but you have to be okay with avoiding alcohol.
 You can't miss doses, and you might get persistent swelling.
 Lowers blood pressure.
 Diovan (Valsartan) is a good blood pressure-lowering medicine that protects kidney function like an ACE inhibitor, but with fewer side effects.
 Find lowest prices Save on your next prescription.
 Be sure you’re getting the lowest price for your medication, even if you have insurance.

-Prices and coupon for 30 (160mg) tablets of valsartan
+Best available price for 30 (160mg) tablets of diovan

 Reviews & ratings Everyone Men Women Filter group.
 All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
 All currently selected All ages 18-34 35-54 55+ 3.84 Calan

-of people (All ages) say Calan (verapamil) is worth it
+of people (All ages) say Calan is worth it

 say it works well

 Side effects Calan Diovan More Calan side effects »

 Viral infection 1%

 Low blood pressure 5%